Our Guide to Namibia

 Take an excursion into the Okaukeujo area of Etosha Park

 This small, traditional tented camp offers the best of both worlds for your stay in Etosha.
-Located on the private Ongava reserve bordering Etosha national park, you can enjoy game viewing in both areas and a variety of additional safari activities not available elsewhere in the area.
-Ongava Tented Camp has just eight tents, offering a very private and intimate safari experience.
+Located on the Ongava Private Game Reserve bordering Etosha National Park, you can enjoy game viewing in both areas and a variety of additional safari activities not available elsewhere in the area.
+Ongava Tented Camp has just 8 tents, offering a very private and intimate safari experience.

 Accommodation at Ongava Tented Camp is constructed from stone, canvas and thatch.
-The camp sleeps a maximum of 16 guests in eight large comfortable Meru-style tents - all with en-suite facilities, open air showers and private verandas.
+The camp sleeps a maximum of sixteen guests in 8 large comfortable Meru-style tents - all with en-suite facilities, open air showers and private verandas.
 There is also one family unit which sleeps four, which works for older children.

 The camp does not have any childcare facilities and therefore Ongava Tented Camp only accepts children over the age of 16 years.